Master’s in Marriage and Family Therapy Degree Overview

 Chemical Dependency Specialization Track

-MFT students have the option to earn a specialization in Chemical Dependency.
-This CAADE accredited chemical dependency specialization is a unique opportunity for students to prepare to work with individuals, couples, and families facing addiction through professional development hours directly related to chemical dependency treatment.
+Every MFT student has the option to earn a specialization in Chemical Dependency.
+This CAADE accredited chemical dependency specialization is a unique opportunity for every graduate student to prepare to work with individuals, couples, and families facing addiction through professional development hours directly related to chemical dependency treatment.

 Understanding how to treat addiction is one of the most valuable professional tools an MFT can acquire.
 When working with families who are struggling with addiction, it’s imperative to know the best care clinical practices for treating chemical dependency.